 Anthropology is the holistic study of humankind both past and present.
 It requires a global perspective that seeks to understand both human universals and cultural differences.
 The department’s offerings include archaeology and cultural, biological, and linguistic anthropology.

-Sociology majors choosing this specialization will take SOC 101/HON 216, SOC 301, SOC 302, SOC 499, ANT 110 and five electives (3 of which must be at the 300-level or above): one SOC/ANT elective of their choice (300-level or above) and four electives from the following departmentally-approved list of options.
+Sociology majors choosing this specialization will take SOC 101/HON 216, SOC 301, SOC 302, SOC 499, ANT 110 and five electives: one SOC/ANT elective of their choice (300-level or above) and four electives from the following departmentally-approved list of options.